2cupslong grain riceconverted or parboiled* – see notes

 Quick Method

 In a saucepan, bring the chicken stock to a gentle simmer.
-Add the saffron threads and let them infuse while you cook the rest of the dish.
+Add the saffron threads and let them infuse while you prepare the rest of the dish.

 Heat the olive oil in a large shallow pan or wide skillet over medium-high heat.
-Add the chorizo and cook until it starts to brown and release its oils.
-Stir in the onion and cook until softened.
-Add the scallops and sauté for about 3 minutes, until just opaque.
-Stir in the garlic and cook for 1 more minute.
-Remove the scallops and set aside.
+Add the chorizo and cook until browned and releasing its oils.
+Stir in the onion and cook until softened, about 5 minutes.
+Add the garlic and cook for 1 more minute, until fragrant.

 Pour in the white wine and let it reduce by half.
-Add the rice, stirring to coat in the pan juices.
-Stir in the saffron stock, paprika, smoked paprika, and half of the parsley.
-Bring to a boil, then reduce to low heat.
-Cover and simmer for 15–20 minutes, until the rice is tender.
+Stir in the rice, coating it well in the pan juices.
+Add the saffron-infused stock, paprika, smoked paprika, and half the parsley.
+Bring to a boil, then reduce the heat to low.
+Cover and simmer for 10–12 minutes.

 Seared Scallops Method

-Pat scallops dry with paper towels.
-Place them on a clean dish towel–lined plate or baking sheet.
-Cover with another towel, press gently, and let sit for 10 minutes to remove any remaining moisture.
+Pat the scallops dry with paper towels.
+Place them on a clean dish towel-lined plate or baking sheet.
+Cover with another towel, press gently, and let sit for 10 minutes to remove excess moisture.

-Season scallops with salt and pepper.
-Heat 1 tablespoon oil in a large nonstick skillet over high heat until just smoking.
-Add half of the scallops in a single layer, flat side down.
-Cook without moving for about 1½ minutes, until a golden-brown crust forms.
+Season the scallops with salt and pepper.
+Heat 1 tablespoon olive oil in a large nonstick skillet over high heat until just smoking.
+Add half of the scallops in a single layer and cook without moving for about 1½ minutes, until a deep golden crust forms.
 Flip and cook for another 1½ minutes.
-Transfer to a plate and tent with foil.
+Transfer to a plate and tent loosely with foil.
 Repeat with the remaining oil and scallops.

-In the same pan (or a wide skillet), add the sliced chorizo and cook until browned and releasing its oils.
+In the same pan or a large wide skillet, add the chorizo and cook until browned and releasing its oils.
 Stir in the onion and cook until softened.
 Add the garlic and sauté for 1 more minute.

 Pour in the white wine and let it reduce by half.
-Stir in the rice to coat.
+Stir in the rice to coat in the flavorful oils.
 Add the saffron-infused stock, paprika, smoked paprika, and half the parsley.
-Bring to a boil, then reduce to low heat.
+Bring to a boil, then reduce the heat to low.
 Cover and simmer for 15–20 minutes, until the rice is tender.

-Remove from the heat.
-Gently fold the seared scallops into the rice.
-Sprinkle with the remaining parsley and serve immediately.
+Remove from the heat and gently fold the seared scallops into the rice.
+Sprinkle with the remaining parsley, taste, and season with additional salt and pepper if needed before serving immediately.

 Notes

 * This recipe calls for parboiled or converted rice.
-In the US, look for Uncle Bens Converted Rice, or Golden Canilla Parboiled Rice.
+In the US, look for Uncle Bens Converted Rice, or Carolina Gold Parboiled Rice.
 In the UK, buy Uncle Bens Long Grain Rice (not quick cook).